triton-inference-server/client/src/c++/perf_analyzer/docs/llm.md

 that periodically launches a new concurrent request to the model using `--periodic-concurrency-range START END STEP` option.
 In this example, Perf Analyzer starts with a single request and launches the new ones until the total number reaches 30.
-You can also specify the timing of the new requests: For example, setting the `--request-period` to 50 will make Perf Analyzer to wait for all the requests to receives 50 responses before it launches the new requests.
+You can also specify the timing of the new requests: For example, setting the `--request-period` to 50 will make Perf Analyzer to wait for all the requests to receive 50 responses before it launches the new requests.

 ```bash
 python profile.py -m vllm --prompt-size-range 100 500 200 --periodic-concurrency-range 1 30 1 --request-period 50 --max-tokens 256 --ignore-eos